-The Trusts operate under individual Trust Deeds, and each Trust is governed by a Board of Trustees appointed by the Minister of Finance.
-Trustees must reside in the specified area of the Trust and are appointed for the contribution they can make with skills and community knowledge.
-They are tasked with providing good governance, and each Board meets regularly to discuss grants, investments, finance, audit and risk management and any other governance issues that may arise.
-Board members also regularly attend community events on behalf of the Trust.
+The community trusts operate under individual Trust Deeds, and each trust is governed by a Board of Trustees appointed by the Minister of Finance.
+Trustees must reside in the specified area of the trust and are appointed for the contribution they can make with skills and community knowledge.
+They are tasked with providing good governance, and each board meets regularly to discuss grants, investments, finance, audit and risk management and any other governance issues that may arise.
+Board members also regularly attend community events on behalf of the trust.

-The Trusts were set up to run in perpetuity, so Trustees keep an eye on their investments to balance the needs of communities in the short and long term.
+The community trusts were set up to run in perpetuity, so trustees keep an eye on their investments to balance the needs of communities in the short and long term.
 Enabling growth today, and for future generations, takes research, and the occasional leap of faith, to enable a consistent flow of grants to the community.

 Combined Community Trusts of New Zealand